 Symptoms of adjustment disorder are often severe enough to affect work or social life.
-Some of the symptoms include:
+Symptoms include:

-To have adjustment disorder, you must meet the following criteria:
+To have adjustment disorder, you must have the following:

 On occasion, symptoms can be severe and the person may have thoughts of suicide or make a suicide attempt.